 Something you can do as a parent slowly starts to expose your child to music and different instruments.
 I have found that if they connect with a certain band, they will typically want to play whatever instruments that band plays.
 This can be used to fuel their fire and keep them hungry when it comes to learning.

 What If I live In An Apartment Or Have To Keep The Noise Down?

 These instruments have volume control and that is extremely important.
 An instrument like a guitar or drums will typically be much louder.
 They are often times very portable and light, making them easy to carry up or downstairs.

 If your child has a strong interest in drums, check out my favorite guide here.

 If you’re worried about your child making too much noise and the noise just being too much, they can use headphones.
-The headphone technology has come so far and having an electric piano with a headphone port is really useful.
+The headphone technology has come so far and having an digital piano with a headphone port is really useful.
 I recently talked about the best electric pianos in the world today.
 You can check it out at the link above.
 Sometimes your child won’t want people to hear them when they’re first starting because they’re embarrassed.
 Headphones are a simple, affordable solution.

 What Size Keyboard Should My Child Have?

 This is an important question.
 You can buy a full 88 size keyboard for your kid if they are 8 and older and are serious about music.